 - have personal circumstances which place them at an increased vulnerability

 - have some other special need or circumstance.

 We can provide you with a specialised social work service focussed on access to information, education, support and referral services, when dealing with our investigation process and the South Australian Employment Tribunal.

-- liaison between injured persons and other agencies such as SA Police, ReturnToWorkSA and unions
+- assist you when meeting other agencies such as SA Police, ReturnToWorkSA and unions

-- providing crisis support and counselling referral information
+- provide information for crisis support and counselling

 How to access our victim assistance and information services

 All workplace incidents resulting in a fatality, or an injury to persons under the age of 18 years, will be referred to our victim assistance and information service.